-Founded in 1910 as; 'The Natal University College', in Pietermaritzburg.
+Founded in 1910 as 'The Natal University College', in Pietermaritzburg.
 The University of Natal was granted independent University status in 1949.
 This was owing to its rapid growth in numbers.
-This University offered a wide range of courses and "Its achievements and opportunities in research, were remarkable!"
-By that time, the NUC was already a Multi-Campus Institution, after having been extended to Durban after World War 1.
+This University offered a wide range of courses and "Its achievements and opportunities in research were remarkable!"
+By that time, the Natal University Campus was already a Multi-Campus Institution, after having been extended to Durban after World War 1.
 The distinctive Howard College Building was opened in 1931.
-This was following a donation by Mr T B Davis, whose son Howard Davis was killed during the Battle of Somme in World War I. In 1946, the Government also approved a Faculty of Agriculture, in Pietermaritzburg.
+This was following a donation by Mr. T B Davis, whose son Howard Davis was killed during the Battle of Somme in World War I. In 1946, the Government also approved a Faculty of Agriculture, in Pietermaritzburg.
 Then in 1947, a Medical School for African, Indian and Coloured students, in Durban.

 As of the 2001 Census 22.9% of the Population in KwaZulu-Natal aged 20 years or more had received no Education, while only 4.8% had Higher Education.
 Even though KwaZulu Natal has: 'Traditional and Comprehensive' Universities.